am1tyadav/cosmonaut/README.md

   instructions_filename: instructions.txt
 ```

-Note that the `instructions` field is set to `null` because we will populating it when the config file is loaded.

-Next, we will create the instructions file:
+Next, we will create this instructions file:

 ```txt
 You are an expert gift recommender.
 You can recommend either one or two  gifts for a user given some information about their preferences.